david-shao318/one-bulletin/README.md

 Use Python 3.9 or later (this project was developed using Python 3.10.2).

-Create and activate a virtual environment and run `pip install -r requirements.txt` to install all required packages.
+Create and activate a virtual environment.
+Then run `pip install -r requirements.txt` to install all required packages.

 In `project_one_bulletin/settings.py`, set `DEBUG = True`.
 Uncomment the `SECRET_KEY` used for testing.